Booking is through Kingston Adult Education. You can book by phone, email or in person at King Charles Centre:

 This course will introduce beginners to CBP, and extend and reinforce the skills of improvers.
 Previous art experience is not essential.
-We will cover traditional CBP materials, methods and subjects, working on these skills:
+We cover traditional CBP materials, methods and subjects, working on these skills:

 - Understanding differences between Chinese and Western art.

 - Understanding and using Chinese painting materials and techniques.

 - Using the brush to form a variety of subjects, such as flowers.

 - Insight into Chinese culture and symbolism.